pranav-P92/Address-Book/README.md

 **Contact Management System (Address Book)**

 A simple Contact Management System built using Python (Tkinter) for the GUI and SQLite for the database.
-This application allows users to store, organize and retrive contacts efficiently while ensuring a smooth and user-friendly experience.
-It widely used in both personal and professional settings to maintain communication records efficiently.
+This application allows users to store, organize and retrive contacts efficiently.

 **Features**